raghavi123-prog/nodejs-backend/README.md

    Here the url https:hello.com redirects to -> hello.com
    main.tf file must be present where it provides details of provider nad region.
 CI/CD pipeline
-5.Backend :Build and Deploy node.js application
-    Ensure the Node.js code in github repository with a Dockerfile for containerization Create a CI/CD pipeline using Github Actions
+5. Backend :Build and Deploy node.js application Ensure the Node.js code in github repository with a Dockerfile for containerization Create a CI/CD pipeline using Github Actions
     How it works?